mobinrg/rpi_spark_examples/README.rst

-RPi Spark Shield Examples
+RPi Spark pHAT Examples
 =======================================

-The Raspberry Pi Spark Shield allows you to easily develop interesting applications through the GPIO of Raspberry Pi.
+The Raspberry Pi Spark pHAT let you to easily develop interesting applications through the GPIO of Raspberry Pi.

 Examples: